Update: In response to COVID-19, the fourth intake period of SWODF/EODF is October 19, 2020 – December 1, 2020.

 Both programs provide up to 15% of project expenses to a maximum of $500k-$5M depending on whether businesses are applying for a grant or a loan.

 To access SWODF/EDOF funding, companies must develop a competitive application that includes details around the project’s purpose, budget, timelines, and expected outcomes.
-There is an upcoming intake of December 2, 2019 – January 20, 2020.
-Applicants are expected to be notified of decisions by April 16, 2020.
+There is an upcoming intake of October 19, 2020 – December 1, 2020.
 This article will cover the SWODF and EODF Business Stream deadlines.
 The Community Economic Development Stream is available to read here.